Naol86/projectPhase/Task-1/README.md

 **Add new Task**: you can add new task to work on and you can see it.

+**Finished Task**: You can make done or undone a task based on status.

-**You can delete task**: when the task is completed you can detele it.
+**You can delete task**: when the task is completed you can delete it.

 **You can edit task**: you can edit task Title and description using edit button